-Homemade Baby Wipes were one of the first “DIY” things I ever did, but mine were simpler than the recipe here.
-You can see Easiest Baby Wipes to see how “uber simple” I do things sometimes :).
-I love making DIY versions of many personal care items like my “Best” Eye Makeup Remover, Alcohol-free Hair Spray, Homemade Body Wash and Nourishing Hand and Body Cream, but when you think about it, babies are so vulnerable to toxins that it makes sense to do whatever we can to keep toxins off of their vulnerable bodies.
-So here's Kristen from Smithspirations to help you do just that.
+I love making DIY versions of many personal care items like this DIY Eye Makeup Remover, Alcohol-free Hair Spray, Homemade Body Wash and Nourishing Hand and Body Cream, but when you think about it, babies are so vulnerable to toxins that it makes sense to do whatever we can to make sure we only use safe products on them.

 There’s something really cute about a baby’s bum, and I’m certain that I’m not the only one who thinks so!

 Those plump little bottoms show up all over advertisements, greeting cards, and online memes.